xurxodiz/foundryvtt-entity-tiles/README.md

 # FoundryVTT Entity Tiles

-This module automatically creates a tile when pressing a key (by default: shift) while drag-dropping an entity with an associated image (such as a journal entry, actor or item) to the canvas, therefore saving you the trouble of having to find that picture again through the file picker.
+This module automatically creates a tile when pressing a key (by default: alt) while drag-dropping an entity with an associated image (such as a journal entry, actor or item) to the canvas, therefore saving you the trouble of having to find that picture again through the file picker.

 ## Installation